innofied/senchagallery/README.md

-senchagallery
+Mosaic image gallery
 =============

-A mosaic image gallery with Sencha Touch
+A mosaic image gallery with Sencha Touch 2.2